broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 # Genomic Variant Store Beta Quickstart

 In this Quickstart, you will learn how to use the Genomic Variant Store (GVS) in a [Terra workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta) with provided example data.
+Using the example data in the [Exome GVS workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Exomes_Beta) is a similar process.

 The [GVS](../gvs-product-sheet.pdf) is a solution for variant discovery on a large scale developed by the Data Sciences Platform at the Broad Institute of MIT and Harvard.